 The cave bends around, in and out of light before you hit the staircase.

-The stairs allow you to climb up and through the cave, you will be using them for most of the path through the cave.
+The stairs allow you to climb up and through the cave, you will be using them for most of the path.

 The trail out does require you to get down on your knees to get under a large rock.
 You then come out of the metal door and climb a set of stone stairs out of the cave.

-It is a little crazy at the end but just take your time, and I am sure you will be okay (assuming you are good to proceed 5 feet on your knees).
+It is a little crazy at the end, but just take your time, and I am sure you will be okay (assuming you are good to proceed 5 feet on your knees).

-The trail then passes the Monolith (rock in the above picture) which is a very popular spot for climbing.
+The trail then passes the Monolith (rock in the above picture), which is a popular spot for climbing.

-You then enter a cave like area where you will be ducking under rocks as you proceed down to the bottom.
+From there, you then enter a cave-like area where you will be ducking under rocks as you proceed down to the bottom of the section.
 The bottom has a little water in it, letting you know you are close to the reservoir.
-This section was also really cool with the massive rock that was sitting there creating the opening for the door (above photo).
+This section was also really cool with the massive rock that was sitting there, creating the opening for the door (above photo).

 Bear Gulch Reservoir

-While the reservoir is not that big on its own, it is still a beautiful thing to find in this sparse desert known as Pinnacles National Park.
+While the reservoir is not that big on its own, it is still a beautiful place to find in this sparse desert of Pinnacles National Park.

-After taking your time to explore the reservoir you can head back the way you came or continue on the Rim Trail to the High Peaks.
-If you want to do that, then read on in this post, if not, leave a comment below and let me know what you thought of the cave.
+After taking your time to explore the reservoir, you can head back the way you came or continue on the Rim Trail to the High Peaks.
+Be sure to leave a comment below and let me know what you thought of the cave.